Telstra TV Box Office lets you rent or purchase the latest blockbusters straight from the cinema. Read more…

 11. Wynonna Earp

 This riveting western/paranormal series follows Wynonna, Wyatt Earp's heir, who returns to her home town of Purgatory to protect it from demons.
 She teams up with her sister and a couple of other oddballs to take out Revenants, which are the resurrected souls of the criminals who were once killed by her great-grandfather.

 On the surface, Wynonna Earp looks like gritty, supernatural fun.
-Dig deeper, though, and you’ll discover that the show has a lot of heart as well, mostly thanks to the emphasis it puts on developing Wynonna’s relationship with her sister.
+Dig deeper and you’ll discover that the show has a lot of heart as well, mostly thanks to the emphasis it puts on developing Wynonna’s relationship with her sister.
 Plus, the series features a gang of unlikely heroes kicking butt and taking names, as well as a healthy dose of humour.
 You could do worse.
-Wynonna Earp is available on Netflix.

 - Melanie Scrofano as Wynonna Earp

 - Katherine Barrell as Nicole Haught

 Preacher is more high-concept than The Walking Dead, but the two series have a lot in common when it comes to both tone and violence.
 Based on the comic book series of the same name, this bizarre series centres on Jesse Custer, a minister who becomes possessed by a supernatural force that grants him a very special ability.
 As a result, he teams up with his ex-girlfriend and with a vampire to figure out what his new ability means and how to best make use of it.